Travel n Tour

 Top Things You Need For A Long Car Trip

-Let’s paint the scene here… Work has been stressful these last few weeks, the budget is a little tight at the moment, and you still don’t have quite enough for a down payment on that new Volkswagen you’ve been eyeing.
-But on the bright side, you do have a few vacation days you’ve been itching to use, so you decide then and there that you are ready to go on a long car trip.
-There’s nothing like hitting the open road for a lengthy drive through areas you’ve yet to experience, whether it be along the coast or through the heart of the country (whichever one you choose).
-Here are a few tips before you start your journey, as your vehicle should be checked to be in top condition.
-You certainly don’t want any unscheduled roadside stops (unless they’re photo opportunities at glorious scenic overlooks).
+Let’s paint the scene here… Work has been stressful these last few weeks; the budget is tight, and you still don’t have enough for a down payment on that new Volkswagen you’ve been eyeing.
+But on the bright side, you have a few vacation days you’ve been itching to use, so you decide then and there that you are ready to go on a long car trip.
+There’s nothing like hitting the open road for a lengthy drive through areas you’ve yet to experience, whether along the coast or through the heart of the country (whichever one you choose).
+Here are a few tips before you start your journey: your vehicle should be checked to be in top condition.
+You certainly don’t want unscheduled roadside stops (unless they’re photo opportunities at glorious scenic overlooks).

 A Quick Check-Up: